Arbaaz Khan

-Arbaaz Salim Abdul Rashid Khan (born 4 August 1967) is an Indian actor and film producer who primarily works in Hindi cinema, in addition to Telugu, Urdu and Malayalam cinema.
+Arbaaz Salim Khan (born 4 August 1967) is an Indian actor and film producer who primarily works in Hindi cinema, in addition to Telugu, Urdu and Malayalam cinema.

-Since making his debut in 1996, he has acted in many leading and supporting roles.
-He ventured into film production in Bollywood film industry, with Arbaaz Khan Productions, launched with Dabangg (2010), in which he starred as the younger brother of his real-life brother Salman Khan.
+Since his debut in 1996, he has acted in many leading and supporting roles.
+He ventured into film production in the Bollywood film industry with Arbaaz Khan Productions, launching Dabangg in 2010, in which he starred as the younger brother of his real-life brother Salman Khan.
 The film went on to become one of the highest-grossing Bollywood films of all time.
-He also won the National Film Award for Best Popular Film Providing Wholesome Entertainment for the same.
+He won the National Film Award for Best Popular Film Providing Wholesome Entertainment for the film.
 He also hosted the reality show Power Couple, which aired on Sony TV.
 In 2019, Khan made his digital debut with the crime-thriller web series Poison.

 Early life and family

 Khan was born as the second son into a family with strong ties to the Bollywood film industry; his father is Salim Khan, a successful screenwriter, and his mother is Sushila Charak (now known as Salma Khan), while his stepmother is dancer and Bollywood actress Helen Khan.
 He is the brother of Bollywood actor Salman Khan—with whom he attended the Scindia School, Gwalior—and actor-producer Sohail Khan.
-He has one sister Alvira Khan (now known as Alvira Khan Agnihotri) and an adopted sister Arpita Khan.
-His brother-in-law is actor Atul Agnihotri and Aayush Sharma.
+He has one sister, Alvira Khan (now known as Alvira Khan Agnihotri), and an adopted sister, Arpita Khan.
+His brother-in-laws are actors Atul Agnihotri and Aayush Sharma.